Verdocs/js-sdk/README.md

 ## Contributing

-Although we at Verdocs actively maintain this SDK, we welcome community contributions and suggestions!
+This repository is actively maintained and supported by [Verdocs](https://verdocs.com/).
+We welcome community contributions and suggestions!
 Please file a pull request with any change requests and we will review them as soon as possible.